Markyjay/RotharRogues/README.md

 * Cambrigde blue for the navigation bar as well as the about and events section.
 *	A basic gray for the text and in some cases a white depending on the background color.
-*	Two other colors were chosen to help contrast certain sections and that is this color blue #0889EA and this beautiful shade of red #f16c6b for the submit button and contact form highlighting
+*	Two other colors were chosen to help contrast certain sections and that is this color blue #0889EA and this beautiful shade of red #f16c6b for the submit button and contact form highlighting.

 ## Topography
 *	The fonts used for this project were from https://fonts.google.com/